Gary Speed: Football and rugby tribute to Wales manager

 Newcastle had planned to lead the 52,000 crowd at St James' Park in the Welsh hymn Bread of Heaven while supporters in the east stand held up cards depicting the number 11, Speed's shirt number.

-While Newcastle still took part in this Saturday's minute of applause before their game against Chelsea, they will pay a full tribute to Speed on 17 December, when they play Welsh team Swansea City.
+While Newcastle will take part in this Saturday's minute of applause, they will pay a full tribute to Speed on 17 December, when they Welsh rivals Swansea City.

-At Elland Road, Leeds United manager Simon Grayson said he had prepared his team for a poignant and emotional afternoon as they hosted Millwall.
+At Elland Road, Leeds United manager Simon Grayson said he was preparing his team for a poignant and emotional afternoon as they host Millwall.

 "There's a lot of things going off on the day and it's bound to be a very emotional afternoon for everyone."

-A minute's applause was also held at Sheffield United's ground Bramall Lane before the FA Cup game against Torquay United, and former Welsh international Robert Page laid wreaths at pitchside.
+A minute's silence will also be held at Sheffield United's ground Bramall Lane before the FA Cup game against Torquay United, and former Welsh international Robert Page will lay wreaths at pitchside before kick-off.

 Speed managed Sheffield United before he took the Wales job, and large images of him have also been erected at the ground's car park, where they will remain for the rest of the season.

 The Premier League said all fixtures this weekend will observe the one minute's applause, including at Swansea's game against Blackburn.

 "Gary Speed was a wonderful ambassador for the game of football and will be remembered as an iconic player of the Premier League era," the league said in a statement.